C.J. Uzomah Player Prop Bets for NFL Week 9 | Cincinnati vs. Cleveland 11/7/2021

 - Note: Uzomah's stats vs. Browns date back to 2016.

-- The Browns are allowing 239.4 passing yards per game this season, the NFL's ninth-ranked pass defense.
+- The 239.4 yards per game the Browns are giving up through the air makes them the NFL's ninth-ranked pass defense.

-- At 2.1 passing TDs allowed per game, the Browns defense is ranked 29th in the NFL.
+- The Browns have given up 17 passing TDs this year (2.1 per game), ranking them 29th among NFL defenses.

 Recent Performances

-- Against the Jets last week, Uzomah was targeted four times and totaled 33 yards on four receptions.
+- In last week's outing against the Jets, Uzomah was targeted four times, totaling 33 yards on four receptions.

-- In his last three games, Uzomah has 10 catches (on 10 targets) for 139 yards and three touchdowns, averaging 46.3 yards per game.
+- Uzomah has caught 10 passes on 10 targets for 139 yards and three touchdowns, averaging 46.3 yards over his last three outings.

 Uzomah's Cincinnati Teammates